Murun Buchstansangur

 Murun Buchstansangur is a series of animated shorts produced by Bevanfield Films for the TV station Channel 4 in the United Kingdom.
 It comprised fifty-three episodes; each was written, directed and narrated by Timothy Forder.

 Content

 The title character was a small blue-grey creature who lived under the kitchen cupboard of a house in an unspecified town.
 The series was notable for its oblique, downbeat tone.
 Perhaps unsurprisingly, given his surroundings, Murun was a somewhat melancholy, philosophical character, though he was not lonely - in fact he had quite a large number of friends, neighbours, family members and acquaintances.
 Rather than Murun having exciting adventures, the narrative of each episode usually centred on a problem or dilemma that Murun would ponder, sometimes helped by his friends and relatives.

 The first episode was shown in 1982; fifty-three were made, and the animation was repeated until 1996, mostly as filler material in scheduling gaps between other programmes.
-The first few series were created by Bevanfield Films, while latter series were made Hierographics Production Studio in Soho.
+The first few series were created by Bevanfield Films, while latter series were made by Hierographics Production Studio in Soho.